 Board Certified Real Estate Attorney

 Board certification is the highest level of evaluation by The Florida Bar of competency and experience within an area of law, as well as professionalism and ethics in practice.
-Chad has been board certified in real estate law since 1994, and has had the privilege of being re-certified, after peer and Bar review, in 1999, 2004, 2009, and 2014.
+Chad has been board certified in real estate law since 1994.

 Board Certified Condominium and Planned Development Law Attorney

-Chad was appointed in 2016 to serve as a member of The Florida Bar's inaugural nine-person committee for Condominium and Planned Development Law Certification and continues to serve on the committee.
-The committee developed the criteria for this new certification area, reviewed the credentials of applicants, prepared and graded the examination, and recommended to the Board of Legal Specialization and Education that certificates be issued to qualified attorneys.
+As an eminent attorney in the field, Chad was appointed in 2016 to serve as a member of The Florida Bar's inaugural nine-person committee for Condominium and Planned Development Law Certification, and is the Chair for 2020-2021.
+The committee developed the criteria for this certification area, reviews the credentials of applicants, prepares and grades the examination, and recommends to the Board of Legal Specialization and Education that certificates be issued to qualified attorneys.
 Chad was among the first attorneys to receive this certification effective June 1, 2018.

 AV® Preeminent™ rated by Martindale-Hubbell

 An AV® Preeminent™ rating by Martindale Hubbell which is the esteemed rating source of lawyers.

-Chad is pleased to offer his services as counsel to owner-controlled condominium and homeowner associations.
+Chad is pleased to offer his services as counsel to owner-controlled condominium and homeowner associations, and to select developer clients.
 Having supervised the Sarasota office of one of the largest law firms in Florida, Chad offers big firm expertise with personal care.

 Chad co-authored Florida Condominium and Community Association Law from 2004 to 2018, which is a practice manual published by The Florida Bar as a resource aide to attorneys.
 He presently is a co-editor for the manual.